"Alternative facts are not alternative... they were never facts to begin with."

 - The ability to increase access to experimental medical treatments to patients for willing participants.

-Programs in Science Media : Let's be honest, science is way cool!
+Programs in Science Media : Science is way cool!
 There are so many amazing things we do and see on a daily basis and we should work to share this with the public more readily.
 Programs specific to accuracy in science media, such as writing and video education, should be a focus as the way to increase public support for science is to increase understanding of what we really do.
 All too often the science shared at a public level is incomplete due to misunderstandings or over-simplification.
-Let's work to create well-informed, thorough public-access education media for all ages.
+Let's work to create well-informed, public-access education media for all ages.
 People want to be informed, we simply need to provide them the tools.

 Increase Participant Access to Research Studies : Let's work to inform the public what participating in research really looks like.
 It's not scary, we promise!